 Who is considered the greatest trumpet player in history?

-Many musicians consider Louis Armstrong one of the most influential trumpet players because of his impact on jazz and improvisation.
+Louis Armstrong is widely considered one of the greatest famous trumpet players due to his major influence on jazz and solo improvisation.

 Which trumpet player shaped modern jazz the most?